 Tenants in California have several avenues for fighting housing discrimination.
 These include filing an administrative complaint with HUD or the California DFEH.
-These agencies will typically investigate the complaint (a process which may take many months), attempt to reach a compromise (conciliation agreement), and/or hold an administrative hearing to determine whether discrimination has occurred.
+These agencies will typically investigate the complaint (a process which may take many months), attempt to reach a compromise (conciliation agreement), or hold an administrative hearing to determine whether discrimination has occurred.

 A tenant may also sue the landlord in state or federal court, as long as an administrative hearing has not yet begun or the tenant has not already signed a conciliation agreement.

 A court or housing agency that finds that discrimination has taken place may order you to rent the particular rental to the person who has brought the discrimination charge, or to pay damages to an applicant you illegally rejected.
-For especially outrageous discrimination, you may have to pay punitive damages of thousands of dollars, plus the tenant’s attorney fees.
+For especially outrageous discrimination, you might have to pay punitive damages of thousands of dollars, plus the tenant's attorneys' fees.
 You can get additional information on penalties from HUD or DFEH (see contact information above).